2017 Auckland SuperSprint

 The 2017 ITM Auckland SuperSprint was a motor racing event for Supercars, held on the weekend of 3 to 5 November 2017.
-The event was held at Pukekohe Park Raceway near Pukekohe, New Zealand, and consisted of two races, 200 kilometres in length.
+The event took place at Pukekohe Park Raceway near Pukekohe, New Zealand, and consisted of two races, 200 kilometres in length.
 It was the 13th event of fourteen in the 2017 Supercars Championship and hosted Races 23 and 24 of the season.
-It was the twelfth running of the Auckland SuperSprint.
+It was the twelfth edition of the Auckland SuperSprint.

 Background

 Driver changes

 Alex Rullo was replaced at Lucas Dumbrell Motorsport with Jack Perkins.